Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 ```

 Now in our compiler, we will call these functions instead of the syscall.
 We
-need to register the relocation for each call.
+need to register the relocations for each call.

 So `Program` becomes: